Cray-HPE/docs-sat/portal/developer-portal/introduction/System_Admin_Toolkit_Command_Overview.md

 #### Non-interactive Advantages

-The non-interactive mode is useful if calling satwith a script, or when running a single satcommand as a part of several steps that need to be executed from a management NCN.
+The non-interactive mode is useful if calling `sat` with a script, or when running a single `sat` command as a part of several steps that need to be executed from a management NCN.

 #### Man Pages - Interactive and Non-interactive Modes